 Arrangements for Elective attachments in Year 5 must be made by the students themselves.
 Many students may wish to commence these arrangements while in Year 4, especially those wishing to undertake attachments overseas.
-Information concerning acceptable proposals is issued on enrolment or may be obtained from the Faculty Office.
-See also the section for Year 5.
-Assessment and Rules of Progression, for information on restrictions applying to the Elective menu.
+Information concerning acceptable proposals may be obtained from the Faculty Office.
+See also the section for Year 5, Assessment and Rules of Progression, for information on restrictions applying to the Elective Term.